servitola/dotfiles/README.md

 install command tools will be asked to install - agree
 #
 * Q: What is the best way to <ins>maintain this project</ins>?
 * A: I use [VSCode](https://code.visualstudio.com/).
-On open the project's folder it will suggest all the needed plugins to install.
-Also I use [PreCommit](https://pre-commit.com/) to check my commits don't have extra spaces and secrets
+On open the project's folder you will be suggested all the necessary plugins to install.
+As for git I use [PreCommit](https://pre-commit.com/) to check that my commits don't have extra spaces and secrets
 #
 * Q: What <ins>important</ins> to do after?
 * A: Do next: